markdbenson/markbenson.io/_source/media/index.md

   <h2 class="section-title pr-0"><span class="bold">BIOGRAPHY</span></h2>
 </div>

-<p>Mark Benson is the Head of Samsung SmartThings U.S. Mark oversees SmartThings’ growth and development strategy, furthering its mission to achieve mass smart home adoption with a unified and intelligent home experience.</p>
+<p style="font-size: 1.2em; line-height: 1.8em" class="pb-20">Mark Benson is the Head of Samsung SmartThings U.S. Mark oversees SmartThings’ growth and development strategy, furthering its mission to achieve mass smart home adoption with a unified and intelligent home experience.</p>

-<p>Prior to SmartThings, Mark held executive leadership roles at several technology companies across industries ranging from software development to design and manufacturing.
+<p style="font-size: 1.2em; line-height: 1.8em" class="pb-20">Prior to SmartThings, Mark held executive leadership roles at several technology companies across industries ranging from software development to design and manufacturing.
 Mark is a recognized speaker on the value of connected products to users and businesses and has authored several technical papers on strategic planning, organizational behavior, competitive strategy, product management, software engineering leadership, data analytics, and information security.
 Mark is also the author of The Art of Software Thermal Management for Embedded Systems (Springer 2014).</p>

-<p>Mark earned a Master of Science in Software Engineering from the University of Minnesota and a Bachelor of Science in Computer Science from Bethel University.</p>
+<p style="font-size: 1.2em; line-height: 1.8em" class="pb-20">Mark earned a Master of Science in Software Engineering from the University of Minnesota and a Bachelor of Science in Computer Science from Bethel University.</p>

 </div>